-Your Slalom Explore Award develops your ability to apply your choices to an enjoyable paddling session on the water, looking at the factors which affect your decisions on where and how to train.
-You will develop your speed and agility to play on powerful white water rapids, learning to handle the challenges that forces of nature may bring, with precise decision making skills.
-Your award should be seen as a sound basis for building the experience and knowledge associated with Progressive White Water Award holders.
+Your Slalom Perform Award will give you the ability to apply your choices to an enjoyable training session on the water, further developing your speed and agility to play on powerful white water rapids.
+You will create confident and proficient use of skills and equipment to be in control throughout the training session with precise decision making skills.
+Your award should be seen as a sound basis for independently building the experience and expertise associated with Slalom Excel Award holders.